LunarWatcher/upm/README.md

 ## Caveats

 * While upm does handle version management, it's not meant to be a replacement for virtualenvs in your favorite language.
 This means that if you need a per-project install, this is currently outside the scope of upm.
 Note, however, that upm does let you set and use a specific version of a given package for a terminal session.

+## Non-goals

+* **"Containerized" packages:** cross-environment reproducability isn't a goal for this package manager, at least at this time.
+I suggest using the packages you install with upm to get containers, such as pyenv.
+This may change if I actually figure out how package managers like that work, and decide to actually do it, which is very unlikely at the time of writing.
+* **Registry of pre-built packages:** while it's convenient to just download pre-built packages, I have no way to host them, and I've had enough messing around with APIs and server infrastructure for the near foreseeable future, even if I had a way to host it.

 [1]: https://imgs.xkcd.com/comics/standards.png